 Let’s get rid of the standard LinkedIn background and take it to the next level, shall we?
 There’s no excuse for not getting rid of that thing and replacing it with something more reflective of your personality.
 Look online for free, usable images.
 Copyrighted images are a no go.
 Here’s a Google search to get you started.

-5. Expand the LI About Section
+5. The About Section

 The about section does not and should not be a regurgitation of your experience section.
 Shake it up a bit.
 Tell about your hobbies, your family, your backstory.
 Give people something to talk about besides work.
 Maybe your next big client or employer will also be big into gaming and fly fishing!
 Who knows if you don’t tell them?

-6. Show Your Experience
+6. Experience it All

 Tell everyone what you’ve been doing.
 Don’t just list years and companies, details are important.
 Think of this like you would a resume.
 Give specific examples of your duties and accomplishments at each place of employment.
 If your employer has a LinkedIn profile page, be sure to link to it.
 Example: